circlefin/verite/packages/docs/docs/tutorials/creating-a-registry-contract-in-solidity.md

 The first library we will import into our contract is the `Ownable` library.
 This one is designed to make it easier to lock function calls down to the owner of the contract.

-The next library we will import is `ECDSA` library.
+The next library we will import is the `ECDSA` library.
 This library is used to help us decode signed and hashed data.

 Finally, we will import the `EIP712` library.
 This is the most important library in our contract since it is foundational to how we will verify credentials.
 For more on this, be sure to reference the [Smart Contract Patterns section](../patterns/smart-contract-verity.md).